ChenguK/newfavoritevideo/README.md

 # Your New Favorite Video

 I have created an app where you can look for your new favorite video.
 Using the search bar on top, enter a keyword you would like to search.
-Hit enter or lick "Get Videos" and you will see a list of Youtube videos matching your keyword appear.
+Hit enter or click "Get Videos" and you will see a list of Youtube videos matching your keyword appear.
 Click on any of the images and a modal appears with a larger picture of the videos thumbnail with the title, channel name and a description of the video below.
 You can click the image to open the video in another window or click off the modal to choose a different video.
 You can also search a different video.
 Previous searches will kept in local storage to search again if needed.

 # Getting Started